 Texting and talking on cell phones contribute to thousands of accidents each year that result in serious injuries and even death.
 If you were injured or lost a loved one in a car accident with a distracted driver, there may be several types of damages you can claim.
 In addition to compensation for medical bills, lost wages, emotional distress, and pain and suffering, you may be entitled to punitive damages.
 The Fort Lauderdale car crash attorneys at Englander Peebles know how to pursue punitive damages, and we will use our extensive knowledge and resources to help you fight for the compensation you deserve.

-During your free initial consultation, our South Florida injury lawyers will evaluate your case, answer all of your questions, and explain step by step how we will help you pursue compensation for your injuries.
-Call (954) 500-4878 to learn more.
+During your free initial consultation, our South Florida car accident lawyers will evaluate your case, answer all of your questions, and explain step by step how we will help you pursue compensation for your injuries.
+Call (561) 510 7780 to learn more.

 When Are Punitive Damages Recoverable in Florida Personal Injury Cases?